 Originally slated for a November 2020 release, MGM, & Eon were forced to postpone the film several times, due to COVID-19.
 They finally went for October 2021.
 When Sony’s contract to co-produce the series expired, Universal acquired the film rights.
 This was before Amazon ultimately bought MGM for $8.45 billion.
 After a long wait, Universal distributed the highly anticipated film worldwide.

-No Time To Die is out right now.
+No Time to Die is out right now.
 It received positive reviews from critics, fans and movie goers alike.
 So far, it’s currently earning revenue at the box office.
-The movie needs make $750-$800 million to break-even.
+The movie needs to make $750-$800 million in order to break-even.

 This review contains no SPOILERS whatsoever.
 Does Daniel Craig deliver a swan song to James Bond?
 Let’s find out shall we?
 SPOILERS from previous films are listed.
 If you’re not up to date, read at your own risk.